-- 4.1 The purpose of the Article 4 Direction is to better manage Eryri's housing stock, prevent any further reduction in housing available to local communities and to ensure that the amenities of the residents are protected, to protect communities that offer opportunities for people to live and work in them.
+- 4.1 The purpose of the Article 4 Direction is to better manage Eryri's housing stock, prevent any further reduction of the existing housing stock available to local communities, ensure that the amenities of the residents are protected and to protect communities that offer opportunities for people to live and work in them.
 Planning Policy Wales (paragraph 4.2.5) supports the use of a cap or ceiling on numbers where there is evidence of localised issues such as the prevalence of second homes and short term lets.
-Strategic Policy G states that new housing within the National Park will be required to meet the need of local communities and that proposals must take account of, amongst other things, the type of housing for which there is a need. - 4.2 In areas that have a high percentage of second homes and short term let accommodation, the aim is to prevent further increases and to stabilise the numbers by not permitting further changes of use from main residencies.
-A percentage of 15% is the point where the control of numbers is considered necessary.
+As stated in section 3, the purpose of Strategic Policy G is to provide permanent homes for local communities.
+Strategic Policy A seeks to ensure sustainable development whilst conserving and enhancing the National Park's 'Special Qualities'; these include a robust sense of community cohesion, belonging and vibrancy which combine to give a strong 'sense of place'. - 4.2 In areas that have a high percentage of second homes and short term let accommodation, the aim is to prevent further increases and to stabilise the numbers by not permitting further changes of use of existing housing stock from main homes.
+Based on a review of evidence and data, the point at where intervention is required is set at 15% of the total housing stock.
+To ensure balanced and sustainable communities in accordance with policies Strategic Policy G and Strategic Policy A, there is a presumption against the provision of additional second homes (C5) and short-term lets (C6) where the total exceeds 15% of the total housing stock.

-There is a presumption against applications for a change of use from a main home (C3) to a second home (C5), short-term let accommodation (C6) and the specific mixed uses; when the existing combination of second home (C5) and short-term let accommodation (C6) within the Community/Town Council area is 15% or higher of the total housing stock.
+There is a presumption against applications for a change of use of existing dwellings from a main home (C3) to a second home (C5), short-term let accommodation (C6) and the specific mixed uses; when the existing combination of second home (C5) and short-term let accommodation (C6) within the Community/Town Council area is 15% or higher of the total housing stock.